spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 # Stream Processing with Apache Kafka

-In this guide we will develop three Spring Boot applications that uses Spring Cloud Stream's support for Apache Kafka and deploy them to Cloud Foundry, Kubernetes, and on your local machine.
+In this guide, we develop three Spring Boot applications that use Spring Cloud Stream's support for Apache Kafka and deploy them to Cloud Foundry, Kubernetes, and your local machine.
-In another guide, we will [deploy these applications using Data Flow](%currentPath%/stream-developer-guides/streams/data-flow-stream/).
+In another guide, we [deploy these applications by using Spring Cloud Data Flow](%currentPath%/stream-developer-guides/streams/data-flow-stream/).
-By deploying the applications manually, you will get a better understanding of the steps that Data Flow will automate for you.
+By deploying the applications manually, you get a better understanding of the steps that Data Flow can automate for you.

 The following sections describe how to build these applications from scratch.
-If you prefer, you can download a zip file containing the sources for these applications, unzip it, and proceed to the [deployment](#deployment) section.
+If you prefer, you can download a zip file that contains the sources for these applications, unzip it, and proceed to the [deployment](#deployment) section.

-You can [download a zip file containing the completed application](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-kafka/dist/usage-cost-stream-kafka.zip?raw=true) that contains all three applications from your browser, or from the command line:
+You can [download a zip file containing the completed application](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-kafka/dist/usage-cost-stream-kafka.zip?raw=true) that contains all three applications from your browser.
+You can also download the zip file from the command line by using the following command:

 ```bash
 wget https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-kafka/dist/usage-cost-stream-kafka.zip?raw=true -O usage-cost-stream-kafka.zip